mariaedwards/a11y/README.md

 ## Accessibility testing tools (for engineers and QA)

 There are a plethora of different accessibility tools that you can use to test your web site or application.
-Consider running automated tests using a few browser plugins and follow-up with at least one screen reader for each platform and a [keyboard-only navigation](https://webaim.org/techniques/keyboard/) through your main end user flows.
+Consider running automated tests using a few browser plugins and follow-up with at least one screen reader for each platform and a [keyboard-only navigation](https://webaim.org/techniques/keyboard/) through your main end-user flows.

 If you have more needs or a specific use case, check this curated list of [accessibility evaluation tools](https://www.w3.org/WAI/ER/tools/), provided by W3 that you can filter to find ones that match your particular needs.
-To determine what kind of tool you need and how they are able to assist you, see[ Selecting Web Accessibility Evaluation Tools](https://www.w3.org/WAI/test-evaluate/tools/selecting/).
+To determine what kind of tool you need and how they are able to assist you, see [Selecting Web Accessibility Evaluation Tools](https://www.w3.org/WAI/test-evaluate/tools/selecting/).

 ### Automated testing tools and plugins for Web (choose a couple)